junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Cas turns to him, with a gentle smile.
 Not counting the hospital gown, he looks all good and familiar.
 Warm and peaceful.
 Happy, even.

-"Outside today, in the garden, I followed a honeybee." he tells them, looking into Dean's eyes.
+"Outside today, in the garden, I followed a honeybee," he tells them, looking into Dean's eyes.
 Then starts talking about flowers and honey, and cat's tongue.

 His voice is eager and cheerful, lost the low gravel tone he carried with for years.
 Almost like Jimmy's when Cas wasn't in him.